kiaririka/SwingsGuiChatbot/README.md

  1. git clone this rpositry.
  2. Open the project in your preferred Java IDE.
- 3. Build the project and resolve any dependencies.
+ 3. Build the project and resolve any dependencies (preferred maven)
  4. Run the ChatApplication class.
  5. The Chat Application GUI will open, and you can start interacting with the chatbot.